prometheus/prometheus/docs/configuration/configuration.md

   [ - role: <string>
     [ label: <string> ]
     [ field: <string> ] ]]

+# Optional metadata to attach to discovered targets.
+If omitted, no additional metadata is attached.
+attach_metadata:
+# Attaches node metadata to discovered targets.
+Only valid for role: pod.
+# When set to true, Prometheus must have permissions to get Nodes.
+  [ node: <boolean> | default = false ]
 ```

 See [this example Prometheus configuration file](/documentation/examples/prometheus-kubernetes.yml)